sidarragac/JobJourney/README.md

 Copyright 2024, Santiago Idárraga, Juan José Botero, Mateo García.
 All rights reserved JobJourney.

 [^1]: To know more about the OpenAI API, please visit the [OpenAI website](https://openai.com/api/).
 Please be aware that a $5 fee is required to get access to one key.
+[^2]: To know more about the OAuth and it's requirements, visit the [Google website](https://developers.google.com/identity/protocols/oauth2) for the OAuth2 process.